DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 If the user selects ‘Yes’, we show an additional field for ‘Accredited provider ID’.

-The accredited provider ID is determined by the market regulations team within DfE.
+The market regulations team in DfE defines the accredited provider ID.

 If the provider is a higher education institution (HEI), the number must start with a ‘1’.
 If the provider is a school centred initial teacher training (SCITT), the number must start with a ‘5’.